 • Business credit is designed to meet the specific needs of businesses with lines of credit, invoicing and integration with other business services.

-As long as you keep your personal finances separate from your business finances, you shouldn’t have to worry about your business credit affecting your personal credit.
+As long as you keep your personal finances separate from your business finances, you shouldn’t have to worry about your business credit having a significant impact on your personal credit.
 For example, an auto lender won’t check your business credit score when deciding whether to approve your application for a car loan — they would only consider your personal credit report and score.
-However, if you become seriously delinquent on small business debt, a lender may report it to personal credit bureaus, depending on their reporting policies.